Crabman-DF-Mods/dwarfcrafted/README.md

 - __Redstone Golems:__ magically animated statues made of redstone, with a stone coating.
 They are found underground.
 - __Redstone Monstrosities:__ massive, horned, magically animated statues made of redstone, with a stone coating, and the ability to spit fireballs.
 They are found underground.
 - __Mooshroom Monstrosities:__ redstone monstrosities that are infested with mushrooms.
+- __Obsidian Monstrosities (Arcade):__ megabeasts which are massive, horned, magically animated statues made of obsidian, with a stone coating, and the ability to spit fireballs.
 - __Tropical Slimes (Hidden Depths):__ cube-shaped chunks of living slime and water, with tropical fish swimming around in their watery layers.
 They live in oceans.

 ### Creatures from Minecraft Story Mode